NASM Study Guide Purpose

 - Reduce the risk of sarcopenia.

-- Prevent lower back pain by strengthening your muscle and losing weight.
+- Prevent lower back pain by strengthening your muscles and losing weight.

 - Improve your body composition.

-And this is not the end of the benefits of exercise, only the beginning.
+And this is not the end of the tremendous benefits of exercise, only the beginning!

 Exercise and Nutrition Science will continue to unlock more benefits of physical activity.